-Outside of being a husband and father, John is a bestselling author, has worked with schools, classrooms, and teachers all over the world.
-He has presented locally, nationally, and internationally on the application of the science of learning to the classroom, school, and home environments.
-He has worked with hundreds of school districts and thousands of teachers in Australia, Canada, England, Saudi Arabia, Scotland, South Korea, Thailand and all across the United States.
+Outside of being a husband and father, John is a bestselling author and has worked with schools, classrooms, and teachers all over the world on the translation and application of the science of learning to the classroom, school, and home environments, and what works best in teaching and learning.
+He has in Australia, Canada, Egypt, England, Qatar, Saudi Arabia, Scotland, South Korea, Thailand and all across the United States.

-In addition to devoting his time to PreK – 12 schools and classrooms, he is an Associate Professor at James Madison University in the Department of Early, Elementary, and Reading Education and Director of the Content Teaching Academy.
+He is an Associate Professor of Education in the College of Education.
 In 2015, John was awarded the inaugural Sarah Miller Luck Endowed Professorship.
 In 2021, John was honored with an Outstanding Faculty Award from the State Council for Higher Education in Virginia.
 At James Madison University, he continues to work with pre‑service teachers and graduate students, as well as actively pursues his research interests including the science of learning, the design and measurement of classroom environments that promote student engagement and learning.

 The work of John and his colleagues has been presented to the United States Congress, Virginia Senate, at the United States Department of Education as well as the Office of Science and Technology Policy at The White House.